 The findings in this paper open several avenues for future work.
-We can explore additional dimensions of expressiveness, such as allowing expressions based on the day of the week (however, this would require a multi-week study), or the resolution at which the location information is provided (e.g., neighborhood, city, or state).
+We can explore additional dimensions of expressiveness, such as allowing expressions based on the day of the week, or the resolution at which the location information is provided (e.g., neighborhood, city, or state).
 Future work should also address the increase in user burden associated with increasing expressiveness.
 This increase in user burden could potentially lead to a discrepancy between a mechanism's optimal efficiency and the actual efficiency achieved by real users.